highereditmgt/it-templates/README.md

 This repository is for publicly-available templates to support Information Technology departments.

-Templates will be in markdown format and a Makefile will use multimarkdown to convert them into HTML and ODF (Open Document Format).
+Templates are in markdown format.
+The Makefile uses `pandoc` to convert them into HTML and DOCX (MS Word format).